 y = 0.823 * x – 0.002

 These metrics look to be well correlated.
-The regression error standard deviation is reasonable, and samples are well spread around the regression line.
+There are almost no contradictory trends (x>0 an y<0, or x<0 and y>0).
+The regression error standard deviation is equal to 0.046.
+Samples are well spread around the regression line.
 All sequences, except Starting and FireEater, have weights larger than 0.8.
+Starting and FireEater can be considered as outliers.